VilktorK/DummySimpleDistroboxManager/DOCUMENTATION.md

 1. From the main menu, select `0` for Options
 2. Choose `2` to delete a distrobox
 3. Select the distrobox to delete
-4. Type the full name to confirm deletion
+4. Type the full name of the distrobox to confirm deletion

 Deletion process:
 - Removes the container
 - Deletes the working directory
 - Removes associated hot commands from `distroboxhotcmds.cfg`

-## Settings Location
+## Config Location

 - Configuration directory: `~/.config/dummysimpledistroboxmanager/`
 - Settings file: `settings.cfg`